Self-nurturing is the practice of setting boundaries with others, sleeping well, eating well, exercising and

 I said to myself,”Enough with the woe is me bit!
 My life does not suck and my choices rock! ” So, I created a way to insulate myself from all the negativity and create a safe space for my light and gifts to still shine.
-That was the beginning of the inner transformation.

-I generously shared my story with every mother in every mom’s group I led.
+I generously shared my story of transformation with every mother in every moms’ group I led.
 After seven years of giving advice to many moms, I decided to start a blog called Living in Harmony Motherhood.
 Why?
 Because I was pregnant with our fifth child.
 After having a perfect system that kept me centered and the household peaceful, I was worried that I could not maintain my self-nurturing.

 So what does self-nurturing have to do with weight loss?
 When you care for yourself like a loving mother and your best friend, you will thrive and prioritize your needs.

 Do practice self-nurturing?
 Are you putting yourself first?
 Have you fallen in love with you?
 Can you still see yourself when you look in the mirror?
 If not, join my